Meilidehuli/deepfake_detector/training/README.md

 The training and evaluating codes for deepfake-detector.

-> We provide both `Tensorflow 2.x` and `PyTorch` implementation.
-While the `PyTorch` version is preferred.
-Because we customize and optimize the `Dropout` layer for input features, which is difficult to be implemented in `Tensorflow`.
-For further framework improvement, **we would only maintain the `PyTorch` version and we recommend you to start with it.**

 # Dataset

 Before start training the model, you should prepare the datasets in the folder: `./datasets/`.
 Further instruction can be found on this folder's readme file.